 Just about every other day a new article pops up talking about how to get your landing page to spit out thousands upon thousands of leads while you sleep in one of those over-the-water bungalows in Bora Bora.

 Yes and no. This is what I mean: This article is not promising that after implementing these strategies that you’ll have more leads than the population of a small country.
-Instead, what this article will do is arm you with some simple and powerful ways of increasing your landing page conversions in 2021.
+Instead, what this article will do is arm you with some simple and powerful ways to drastically increase your landing page conversions in 2021.

 Woah, wait, 9%??
 That’s it?
 Surely that can’t be it!